Do you feel a bulge in your belly and are unsure if you have diastasis recti or a hernia?

 Do you have Diastasis Recti or a hernia?

 Diastasis recti occurs when your abdominal muscles separate along the midline.
-You may notice your abdomen takes on the shape of a cone.
 A hernia occurs when an organ or tissue protrudes through a defect or hole in one of the tissue layers of your abdominal wall.

-Your belly button is one of the most common places for a ventral hernia to occur also known as an umbilical hernia.
+Your belly button is one of the most common places for a ventral hernia, also known as an umbilical hernia.

-If you notice a bulge around your belly button, especially when you increase your abdominal pressure, you may have an umbilical hernia.
+If you notice a bulge around your belly button, especially when increasing your abdominal pressure, you may have a postpartum umbilical hernia.

 If you believe you have an abdominal hernia you should make an appointment with your physician.

-I don’t recommend checking for a hernia at home in case you have bowel that is trapped in the defect.
+I don’t recommend checking for a hernia at home in case you have a loop of bowel that is trapped in the defect.